LLM-based NLG Evaluation: Current Status and Challenges: LLM-derived Metrics

 Traditional NLG evaluation approaches always fall short due to their surface-form similarity when the target text and reference convey the same meaning but use different expressions.
 In contrast, LLM-derived metrics offer a remedy for the limitation and demonstrate stronger correlations with human judgments benefiting from the evolving modeling techniques.
 However, the flaws within LLMs can lead to some issues, as introduced in the following:

 \textbf{Robustness.} Some research has investigated the robustness of LLM-derived metrics and found that they lack robustness in different attack scenarios.
-Specifically, \cite{he-etal-2023-blind} develops a set of stress tests to assess the robustness of various model-based metrics on some common NLG tasks.
+Specifically, \citet{he-etal-2023-blind} develops a set of stress tests to assess the robustness of various model-based metrics on some common NLG tasks.
 They show a catalogue of the blind spots and potential errors identified that are not detected by different metrics.

 \textbf{Efficiency.} Compared to traditional metrics, LLM-derived evaluation methods are more time-consuming and require more computational resources, especially when adopting LLMs with quite large parameter scales.
-To address this, \cite{eddine2022frugalscore} proposes an approach to learning a lightweight version of LLM-derived metrics, and some fast LLM inference and serving tools like vLLM \cite{kwon2023efficient} have been launched.
+To address this, \citet{eddine2022frugalscore} propose an approach to learning a lightweight version of LLM-derived metrics, and some fast LLM inference and serving tools like popular vLLM \citep{kwon2023efficient} have been launched. vLLM improves memory utilization during inference through the PagedAttention algorithm, as well as the optimized memory management and batching strategies, thereby increasing LLMs' generation throughput.
 However, closed-source LLMs often do not make their parameters, representations, or logits public and available, thus making it impossible to apply LLM-derived methods to them.

-\textbf{Fairness.} \cite{sun2022bertscore} assesses the social bias across various metrics for NLG evaluation on six sensitive attributes: race, gender, religion, physical appearance, age, and socioeconomic status.
+\textbf{Fairness.} \citet{sun2022bertscore} assess the social bias across various metrics for NLG evaluation on six sensitive attributes: race, gender, religion, physical appearance, age, and socioeconomic status.
 Their findings reveal that model-based metrics carry noticeably more social bias than traditional metrics.
 Relevant biases can be categorized into two types: intrinsic bias encoded within pre-trained language models and extrinsic bias injected during the computation of similarity.
 Therefore, current LLM-derived methods may have similar issues.